Facebooktwitterredditpinterestlinkedintumblr

 • Higher refresh rates

 The term “millisecond” is derived from the Latin word for “thousandth” so one millisecond is 1/1000th of a second.
-This means that a monitor with a 1ms response time can display up to 1000 images per second which are significantly higher than the average human eye can process.
+This means that a monitor with a 1ms response time can display up to 1000 images per second, significantly higher than the average human eye can process.

 This makes the 1ms monitors ideal for gaming, video editing, and other high-intensity visual tasks.

-While 1ms response time is incredibly fast, it is important to remember that there are other factors that can affect the overall speed of a monitor.
-For example, if a monitor has a high refresh rate but a low response time, images will still appear blurry.
-In order to get the most out of a 1ms monitor, it is important to make sure that it also has a high refresh rate.
+While 1ms response time is incredibly fast, it is important to remember that other factors can affect the overall speed of a monitor.
+For example, images will still appear blurry if a monitor has a high refresh rate but a low response time.
+To get the most out of a 1ms monitor, it is important to make sure that it also has a high refresh rate.

 Conclusion

 While you may be able to get away with a response time of 5ms in some games, it’s generally not recommended.
 In most cases, 1ms is the sweet spot for gaming monitors.
-This is because a lower response time means that there is less lag and more fluidity in your gameplay.
+A lower response time means less lag and more fluidity in your gameplay.

 So, if you’re looking for the best possible gaming experience, you should aim for a 1ms response time.